Credit utilization is the second most important factor in credit scoring. Knowing how to maintain a good rate may help you reach a higher credit tier.

-A good rule of thumb is to keep your credit utilization under 30%.
+A good rule of thumb is to keep your credit utilization under 30 percent.
 However, this rule is not set in stone.

-While the 30% rule can be a good benchmark, it’s best to aim to keep your credit utilization as low as possible – ideally in single digits.
+While the 30 percent rule can be a good benchmark, it’s best to aim to keep your credit utilization as low as possible — ideally in single digits.

-“Several years ago, I had an expert from Experian on my podcast, and she mentioned keeping credit utilization below 30%,” Robert Berger, deputy editor of Forbes Money Advisor and author of “Retire Before Mom and Dad,” said.
-“It turns out that 30% is not a magic number.
-In fact, people with scores of 800 and higher typically use just 7% of their available credit.”
+“Several years ago, I had an expert from Experian on my podcast, and she mentioned keeping credit utilization below 30 percent,” Robert Berger, contributing editor to Forbes Money Advisor and author of “Retire Before Mom and Dad,” said.
+“It turns out that 30 percent is not a magic number.
+In fact, people with scores of 800 and higher typically use just 7 percent of their available credit.”

 How to improve your credit utilization ratio

-Now that you have an idea of what ratio you should be aiming for, you can start thinking of the strategies you can use to achieve it.
+Now that you have an idea of what ratio you should be aiming for, you can start thinking about the strategies you can use to achieve it.

 Know when your credit card issuer reports balances

-It’s useful to know how credit reporting works in regard to card balances.
-Each credit card company has its own schedule of when it reports to credit bureaus.
-Typically, this reporting happens once a month at the end of your billing cycle.
+It’s useful to know how credit reporting works regarding card balances.
+Each credit card company has its own schedule of when it reports to the three national credit bureaus.
+Typically, this reporting happens once a month, at the end of your billing cycle.

 Maintain a healthy credit utilization on every card